gyurka66/JediKnightGalaxies/README.md

 ## Version Information ##
 JKG uses the following version schema: Phase.Major.Minor with an optional "patch" letter following the minor version for hotfixes (these are unplanned versions).
-Phases represent collosal changes to the game (these are often called expansions in other games) that include major new features and gameplay changes and even engine changes!
-Phases can considered seperate games.
-Major versions represent completions of milestones that include several new features and bug fixes.
-Minor versions represent small incremental changes within a milestone and usually represent a single new feature or bug fixes.
+Phases represent collosal changes to the game (these are often called 'expansions' in other games) that include major new features and gameplay changes and even engine changes!
+Phases should be considered seperate games.
+Major versions represent completions of milestones that include several key new features and bug fixes.
+Minor versions represent small incremental changes within a milestone and usually represent a single new feature or small set of features and/or bug fixes.
 Other software produced by the developers (such as the launcher) uses its own versioning scheme and is not covered in this readme.